Electrostatics/electrostatics.github.io/docs/apbs-overview.md

 <div id="calcforce" style="display:none;">

 <p>This optional keyword controls energy output from an apolar solvation calculation.
-The syntax is:
+The syntax is:</p>
 {% highlight bash %}
 calcforce {flag}
 {% endhighlight %}

-where <code>flag</code> is a string that specifies the types of force values to be returned:
+<p>where <code>flag</code> is a text string that specifies the types of force values to be returned:
-<code>no</code> (Deprecated) Don't calculate any forces.<br />
+<code>no</code> (Deprecated) don't calculate any forces.<br />
-<code>total</code>     Calculate and return total apolar forces for the entire molecule.<br />
+<code>total</code> Calculate and return total electrostatic and apolar forces for the entire molecule.<br />
-<code>comps</code>     Calculate and return total apolar forces for the entire molecule as well as force components for each atom.
+<code>comps</code> Calculate and return total electrostatic and apolar forces for the entire molecule as well as force components for each atom.<br />
+The possible outputs from calcforce are:
+{% highlight bash %}
+tot n -- total force for atom n qf  n -- fixed charge force for atom n db  n -- dielectric boundary force for atom n ib  n -- ionic boundary force for atom n
+{% endhighlight %}
+The values will be printed in three columns which correspond to the x, y, and z component of the force vector.
 </p>

 <div class="note info">